oroinc/OroCRMDotmailerBundle/README.md

  - *Integration*: the selector contains all the Dotmailer integrations available in the Oro instance.
 Select the integration with the Dotmailer instance, for which the connection must be performed.
  - *Address Book*: the selector contains all the Dotmailer Address Book records [created](https://support.dotmailer.com/entries/20663833-Creating-an-address-book) in Dotmailer User Interface and available for connection.
 The selector does not contain the "All Contacts" and "Test" Address Books (automatically generated in Dotmailer), nor the Address Books that have already been connected to another Marketing List in Oro.
+ - *Create New Entities*: checkbox to control if new entities can be created.
+If a contact is found in address book and there is no entity in the application with such contact's email address, new entity will be created in the application based on the mapping setup.
+New entity will be created only in case there is a "two way sync" mapping configured for each entity's required fields.

 After the connection has been saved, the Marketing list contacts will be automatically exported from Oro to Dotmailer.
 Since then, data synchronization (import and export) between Oro and Dotmailer will be automatically performed once in every 4 minutes.